By BRRN Radical Ecology Committee

 The Atchafalaya Basin is a particularly important ecosystem in the US, its 885,000 acres make it the largest river swamp and continuous bottomland hardwood forest in North America.
 (Etymologically, Atchafalaya is derived from the Choctaw words for “long river,” hachcha and falaya).
 It contains the most productive wetlands on earth.
 The proposed Bayou Bridge Pipeline will extend damage beyond previous oil and gas projects.
 Observed damages from those ventures include spoil banks, altered water flow, and disrupted sedimentation patterns in their routes.
 Making such changes to the landscape impairs water quality, destroys wildlife habitats, and disrupts fishing communities.
 The imminent threat of spills, leaks, and malfunctions endanger the Bayou Lafourche which is the drinking water source for some 300,000 people including the United Houma Nation and the residents of Ascension, Assumption, Terrebonne, and Lafourche Parishes.
 Ecologists predict that compromising the integrity of Bayou Lafourche will cause further erosion and subsidence, leading to freshwater and land loss throughout the region.
 Plans are to make the Bayou Bridge Pipeline (BBP) terminate in the predominantly African-American riverport town of St. James.
 The town is already a network of petrochemical storage tanks and facilities vulnerable to public health disasters.
 Unfortunately, there is no emergency exit plan for its mostly elderly residents in case of a catastrophic failure of these systems.

 Since early 2017 this pipeline resistance movement has centered its activity in Rayne, Louisiana, out of L’Eau Est La Vie (“Water is Life”) Camp.
-The camp is not a stationary location: it floats through the waterways and swamps allowing its residents to surveil, organize, and employ collective direct action along the proposed pipeline route.
+From the camp,residents surveil, organize, and employ collective direct action along the proposed pipeline route.
 The Bayou Bridge resistance can be considered- and is seen as such by many camp organizers- as a direct continuation of the Indigenous struggle at Standing Rock, as the Bayou Bridge Pipeline connects to the tail end of the Dakota Access Pipeline.
 Both of these decolonial struggles are at the nexus of ecology, indigenous, feminist, and Black liberation resistance to Capital extraction.
 They struggle against the racist and patriarchal systems to protect the stolen Chata Houma Chittimacha Atakapaw Indigenous territory.
 L’Eau Est La Vie water-protectors seek to disrupt and stop construction in the Atchafalaya Basin.
 The water-protectors have engaged in collective direct actions including tree-sits, blockading construction sites (with kayaks), and locking down to construction equipment.
-Like Standing Rock- which brought together diverse First Nations communities and non-Indigenous participants- the water-protectors at L’Eau Est La Vie Camp are equally diverse with Choctaw-Houma, Chumash, Apache-Cheyenne, Lakota, Creole, African, and Cajun participants.
+Like Standing Rock- which brought together diverse First Nations communities and non-Indigenous participants- the water-protectors at L’Eau Est La Vie Camp are equally diverse with Choctaw-Houma, Chumash, Apache-Cheyenne, Lakota, Creole, African, and Cajun, and other working-class participants.

 A number of the core organizers within the L’Eau Est La Vie camp are indigenous women and women of color.
 They play key roles in the L’Eau Est La Vie Camp, not only in the direct actions, but also through providing education, healthcare,and food.
 This collective organizing may be seen as an integrative expansion of necessary social-reproductive labor.
 In this context, social reproduction becomes transformed as a primary site of struggle: a site of violent capitalist accumulation pitted against persistent decolonizing resistance.
 Social-reproductive labor also expands towards community and kin networks into relations of care for the land, the water, and other non-human natures.
 These water-protectors are transforming their social reproductive labor within a site of creative resistance to both white settler patriarchy and Capital.
 Their brilliance is demonstrated in strategic divestment campaigns, legal defense, and extensive solidarity-based organizing throughout the coastal communities.
 All of this to stop the BBP from going into operation.